beklein/ccc/README.md

 # Context Carbon Copy (CCC)

-Context Carbon Copy (CCC) is a tool for copying text from multiple files into your clipboard to be then used as context for AI models when using the web interface.
+Context Carbon Copy (CCC) is a tool for copying text from multiple files and directories into your clipboard to be then used as context for AI models when using the web interface.

-This works well for models like OpenAI's o1, where no direct API access is available and you have to use their website.
+In contrast to other tools, this one uses a `.ccc` file, a config file that defines files that should be used as context.

 ## Installation